EUR plunged below 1.29. Politicians consider the losses the Greek secession may inflict

 USD/CAD

-The canadian dollar has been quite volatile over the last two weeks.
+The Canadian has been quite volatile over the last two weeks.
 The unexpected decrease of GDP in February was followed by a rally in USD/CAD, which jumped from 0.98 above the parity.
 However, it's not all too bad in Canada.
 Judging by Friday's statistics, the market feels good.
 Following the stunning growth of 82.3K in March, the Canadian employment grew by 58.2K in April.
 Remember that Canada and the USA have a ten-time difference in population, yet the employment growth in these countries doesn't differ even by thrice.
 When the States start the upturn with the consumption growth, their Northern neighbours are the first to benefit from this.